 Please follow the artwork guidance below and if you have any questions, please contact firstname.lastname@example.org

-- Hi-res PDF – with all fonts embedded (recommended)
+- Hi-res PDF – with all fonts and images embedded (recommended)

 - Photoshop files – EPS, PDF, PSD, TIFF